bndtools/bnd/CONTRIBUTING.md

 ### Conventions

+See [Bndtools Development: Tips and Tricks](DEV_README.md) for more detailed information, but the following are the basics.

 Fork the repo and make changes on your fork in a feature branch:

 - If it's a bugfix branch, name it XXX-something where XXX is the number of the issue